iter8-tools/docs/docs/getting-started/advantages.md

 - Users can A/B/n test application backend components.
 Beyond providing HTTP header and cookie based routing, Iter8 provides a client SDK with a very simple API that allows users to write frontend components designed to decouple A/B/n testing of the backend components.

 - No custom resource is required.
-Bpt Flagger and Argo Rollouts, requires the user to install and use a custom resource type.
+Both Flagger and Argo Rollouts, requires the user to install and use a custom resource type.
 Rollouts are specified using instances of this custom type.
-Instead, Iter8 provides allows users to speicify an application rollout using a Helm configuration file.
+Instead, Iter8 provides allows users to specify an application rollout using a Helm configuration file.